 in the leading order.
 The positivity of the exponent is equivalent to the condition (\ref{plumbing-cond-3}).

 Consider now a general regime of large $\ell\in \Z^L$ (i.e. at least one $\ell_I$ is large).
 The contribution behaves as

-The exponent is the generically positive due to the conditions (\ref{plumbing-cond-1})-(\ref{plumbing-cond-3}), which are already implied by the consideration of the regimes above.
-The only issue is the special direction when $\ell_I=0$ for all $I$ expect some $I_0\in \vert|_{\deg=1}$.
+The exponent is then generically positive due to the conditions (\ref{plumbing-cond-1})-(\ref{plumbing-cond-3}).
+The only issue is the special direction when $\ell_I=0$ for all $I$ except some $I_0\in \vert|_{\deg=1}$.
 The exponent of $q$ is then identically zero for all such contributions from the expansions (\ref{vertex-series-high-degree})-(\ref{vertex-series-degree-1}).
 This can give an infinite number of non-trivial contributions to the constant term in $\widehat{Z}^{\mathfrak{sl}(2|1)}_{ab}$.
-However, one can make the sum of all such contributions to the constant term finite using the standard $\zeta$-function regularization, as described in the Section \ref{sec:Zhat-sl21} (which is essentially equivalent to the regularization by $\epsilon$ in Appendix \ref{app:gauss-sums}).
+However, one can make the sum of all such contributions to the constant term finite using the standard $\zeta$-function regularization, as described in the Section \ref{sec:Zhat-sl21} (which is essentially equivalent to the regularization by $\epsilon$ described in Appendix \ref{app:gauss-sums}).